input-output-hk/iogx/doc/options.md

 The returned attrsets are recursively merged top-to-bottom.

-Each of the input attributes is documented below:
+Each of the input attributes is documented below.

 #### `repoRoot`